SMTP port problems on Windows 10/11 [STEP-BY-STEP GUIDE]

 Users reported that the issue was resolved after using :465 or :2525 as a SMTP port.
 Although these ports work for some users, it’s recommended to use the ports that were given to you by your email provider.

-Few users reported that you can fix the problem with SMTP port on your PC simply by adding :1 after the port number.
+A few users reported that you can fix the problem with SMTP port on your PC simply by adding :1 after the port number.
 By doing so, your SMTP address will look like smtp.example.com:2525:1.

 Of course, be sure to use the SMTP address and port number assigned to you by your email provider.
-By adding :1 after the port number, you’ll force the client to use SSL connection.
+By adding :1 after the port number, you’ll force the client to use an SSL connection.

 As we already mentioned, SSL connection will encrypt your data and keep it safe from malicious users.

-According to users, issues with SMTP port are fixed in one of the updates.
+According to users, issues with the SMTP port are fixed in one of the updates.
 If you still have the problem, you need to remove your account and add it again.

 This is rather simple, and in order to do it, you need to follow these steps:

-1. Right click your email account in the Accounts section.
+1. Right-click your email account in the Accounts section.

 2. Choose Account settings from the menu.